KlaudioS/WikiGather_API/README.md

 # API functions

-The API comes with a different set of functions that lets you adjust your Wikipedia datasets to your needs
+The API comes with a different set of functions that lets you adjust your Wikipedia datasets to the users needs:

 ```
 Enconding function to resolve encoding issues(may not be needed, depends on the workstation)